devnsko/devnsko/README.md

 ## 🎯 Current Focus

-I'm currently delving into Java Spring to enhance my backend development capabilities.
-My ambition is to study Biomedical Engineering, aiming to integrate technology with human health and well-being.
+My main direction is bridging software, hardware, and human biology, preparing for future work in neuroscience and BCI.

 ## 🧠 Learning and Interests

 Beyond programming, I'm expanding my knowledge in Biology, Chemistry, and Physics to build a solid foundation for my future endeavors in STEM, particularly in health-related technologies.
 I'm also learning German to broaden my horizons and embrace new opportunities.

 ## 🌐 Projects